 Comedy for Charity was the brainchild of Suzie Sexton, who wanted to do something that would make a difference in the arena of preventing violence.
 The charity is dedicated to preventing others from suffering the pain and agony of being victims of violence.
 “Violence is like a disease that needs to be cured.
 I’m doing what I can to end it,” says Sexton.
 In the spirit of Florence Foster Jenkins, she is donating 200 tickets to veterans in need for them to be able to attend the show.

-Sexton is a comedian, writer and producer.
+Suzie Sexton is a comedian, writer and producer.
 Her sister was murdered in an unsolved mugging in Chicago in 1980.
 Since then, she has worked and volunteered in various capacities to reduce violence.
-Her fundraisers are raising money and awareness for charities such as Emerge!
-Center Against Domestic Abuse, Tucson’s January 8th Memorial Foundation, Dancing in the Streets AZ, Hope for Haiti, Shared Hope, The Tucson Musician’s Museum and the Brady Center to Prevent Gun Violence.
+Her fundraisers have raised money and awareness for over a dozen charities.
+Love, laughter and kindness; it’s a win-win-win combination and more fulfilling than just writing a check.

 The gala will donate proceeds to Ben’s Bells, a local nonprofit that promotes kindness.
 It is a worldwide phenomenon and its ubiquitous bells spread kindness like confetti.
 The other beneficiaries will be the Send a Kid to Camp Fund/Arizona Daily Star Sportsmen’s Fund, and the YWCA.
 VIP tickets are $50 (VIP includes special seating, a reception beginning at 5:00pm with appetizers and a meet and greet with the comedians before the show) and regular tickets are only $25.